PRACTICE AREA

 Direct discrimination occurs when your employer targets you specifically because of your protected characteristic.
 This could involve:

-With indirect discrimination, company policy doesn’t target any group specifically but has the effect of disadvantaging someone because of their protected class.
+With indirect discrimination, company policy doesn’t target any group specifically, but has the effect of disadvantaging someone because of their protected class.
+Examples of indirect discrimination at work include:

 To prove indirect discrimination, you must show not only that (1) you’re a part of a group affected by the policy, but also (2) the policy puts you personally at a disadvantage.